Our Impact

 Family of five sit on a couch

-Cameron Owen works an overnight shift and then takes college courses during the day.
-With three children in school, he and his wife Callie needed an affordable but spacious home near Salt Lake City and close to public transit.
+Cameron Owen works an overnight shift, and then takes college courses during the day.
+With three children in school, he and his wife, Callie, needed an affordable but spacious home near Salt Lake City, and close to public transit.
 They moved into Canyon Crossing, a green-certified development financed with $14.5 million in housing tax credit equity from Enterprise.
-“If you go to our old apartment versus here,” Callie says, “you would say: ‘wow, you really moved up in life!’”
+“If you go to our old apartment versus here,” Callie said, “you would say: ‘wow, you really moved up in life!’”

 Man building airplane with child